MicrosoftDocs/dataexplorer-docs/kusto/management/execute-cluster-script.md

 ---
 title: .execute cluster script command
-description: Learn how to use the `.execute cluster script` command to execute a batch of management commands in the scope of a single cluster in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 04/24/2024
+description:  Learn how to use the `.execute cluster script` command to execute a batch of management commands in the scope of a single cluster. ms.reviewer: alexans ms.topic: reference ms.date: 04/24/2024